DarshilPadmani/AutoVRse_PerfectAim_InventorySystem/README.md

 # 🎯 Perfect Aim — VR Target Practice Game

-**Perfect Aim** is a fun and immersive VR game where players test their precision by throwing balls to hit moving targets.
+**Perfect Aim** is a fun and immersive VR game where players test their precision by throwing items to hit moving targets.
 Each perfect hit scores you +10 points — aim smart, throw fast, and rack up the highest score before time runs out!

 ---

 ## 🕹️ Gameplay Overview

-- Pick up and throw balls at the target.
+- Pick up items(fruits, cakes) and hit at the target.
 - Each successful hit gives **+10 points**.
 - Keep your accuracy sharp and maximize your score.
 - Smooth physics-based interaction built for VR.